 You did it.
-Maybe you got carried away at a family gathering.
-Or perhaps it was that extra glass of Zinfandel.
-Whatever it was, you vowed to your spouse that you'd clean up your office, paint the spare room, or apologize to your mother-in-law for giving her that jar of wrinkle cream as a present.
+Maybe you were trying to avoid a family argument.
+Or perhaps it was that Moscow Mule your brother-in-law urged you to try.
+Whatever the reason, you vowed to your spouse that you'd clean up your office, paint the spare room, or apologize to your mother-in-law for giving her that jar of wrinkle cream as a present.
 But now, well, you just don't want to do it.

 2. Clean out the Internet history and cookies folders in the Windows directory.
 Do it one file at a time with an Internet connection open so you can see where each goes and make sure you don't delete any shortcuts you might want to use again.

 3. Go through all the text messages and emails on your phone and computer to find that a photo you remember seeing.
 When you can't find it in those places, look back at all the posts on all your social media accounts.

 4. Try to figure out how to take a screenshot on your smartphone..

 5. Delete all the text messages you've gotten notifying you of new posts on your social media pages.

 6. Install a printer and try to get it to print envelopes and labels correctly.
 Then try to get it to print photos from your smartphone.

 7. Help your best friend fix her word processing program so it will print envelopes and labels correctly.